Lithium Toxicity: Understanding th Signs and Symptoms

 What is lithium toxicity?

-Lithium toxicity is a condition in which there's too much lithium in your blood.
+Lithium toxicity is a condition in which there's too much lithium in your blood -- i.e. a lithium overdose.
 When there's an excessive amount of lithium in your body than is required, it can have some side effects like nausea and blurry vision.

 The good news is, you can easily avoid lithium toxicity by using the lowest amount of the drug that does the job.
-For some people, even subtherapeutic levels (below 0.6 mmol/L) does the job.
+For some people, even subtherapeutic levels (below 0.6 mmol/L) are enough.
 You also want to monitor your blood lithium levels with your doctor periodically throughout the course of your treatment.

 The effects of lithium toxicity are treatable or otherwise reversible.
 Just ensure you seek medical attention immediately if you believe you have lithium toxicity.